Greece at the 2016 Summer Olympics: Competitors

-The following is the list of number of competitors participating in the Games:
+The following is the list of number of competitors participating in the Games and selected biographies.

 Archery

 Greece has received a spare Olympic berth freed up by Ivory Coast to send a female archer to the Olympics, as the Ivorian National Olympic Committee decided to withdraw its entry after the deadline.
 The berth was officially awarded to four-time Olympian Evangelia Psarra.

 Athletics

 Greek athletes have so far achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event):